SimonDold/discord-votebot/README.md

 2. Create the text channels "meetings", "paper-suggestions" and "votebot-channel".

+1. Clone this repository.

-3. Create a file 'votebot/.env' to define the environment variables.
+1. Create a file 'votebot/.env' to define the environment variables.
 It should be of the pattern:

         BOT_TOKEN=<your personal bot token>
         ADMIN_ID=<discord user id of you>
         MEETING_CHANNEL_ID=<id of the textchannel called 'meetings'>

+1. Navigate into this repository.

-4. Start the bot with:
+1. Start the bot with:

          sudo docker-compose up --build -d

-5. Interact with the bot by sending it the message "!help" or "!admin_help" in the channel "paper-suggestions", "votebot-channel" or as a private message.
+1. Interact with the bot by sending it the message "!help" or "!admin_help" in the channel "paper-suggestions", "votebot-channel" or as a private message.

-6. Stop the bot with:
+1. Stop the bot with:

          sudo docker-compose down